-Subject Leader and Subject Teacher
+Subject Leader, Subject Teacher and Head of Sixth Form

-- 1. A letter will be sent to the parents/carers and student by the Head of Sixth Form to explain the concerns and outline what the student needs to do to resolve these concerns within a specified time frame. - 2.
-CEC s policy will be enclosed so that parents/carers are aware of potential future consequences of failure to respond to this warning.
-Parents/carers should also be invited to make personal contact with the department. - 3.
-Student Subject Report- Students will also be encouraged to talk through the issues with staff.
-Additional monitoring structures may also be put into place. - 4.
-If the specific concerns are not resolved by the agreed deadline, the student would move up to Step 3.
+- 1. A meeting is arranged with parents/carers and student by the Head of 6th Form and Subject Teacher to explain the concerns and outline what the student needs to do to resolve these concerns within a specified time frame. - 2.
+The CEC policy will be explained so that parents/carers are aware of potential future consequences of failure to respond to this warning. - 3.
+Additional monitoring structures may also be put into place.
+Targets agreed for improvement and a date set for review.
+An email will be sent to confirm the situation to all parties as listed in Stage 1. - 4.
+If the specific concerns are not resolved by the agreed deadline, the student would move up to Stage 3.